kyyberi/dxdoctor/_posts/2010-12-07-consumer-focused-lean-API-development.md

 title: Design the experience, the whole package, not just the API
 subtitle: Consumer focused lean API development
 description: >-
   The episode is about designing API experience as a package, not just designing an API.
-Model is drawn from experience gained in developing agile and lean API development model for [Platform of Trust](https://platformoftrust.net)
+Model is drawn from experience gained in developing agile and lean API development model for Platform of Trust.
 image: /assets/img/004.jpg
 optimized_image: /assets/img/004-1.jpg
 category: video